modularml/mojo/stdlib/docs/style-guide.md

 #### File structure

-The Mojo standard library uses the following high-level organization.
-Group related functions within the same file.
-Group related files within the same directory.
-Do not add dependencies to the `stdlib` module because, by definition, it is required to be a leaf dependency.
+The Mojo standard library uses the following high-level organization:

+- Group related functions within the same file.
+- Group related files within the same directory.
+- Do not add dependencies to the `stdlib` module because, by definition, it is required to be a leaf dependency.

 ```text
 > stdlib               # stdlib root directory